PX4/PX4-user_guide/en/flight_controller/durandal.md

 - Powerful STM32H7 microcontroller running at 480MHz.
   2 MB of Flash memory and 1 MB of RAM.
 - New sensors with higher temperature stability.
-- Efficient vibration absorption system.
+- Internal vibration isolation system.
 - Dual high-performance, low-noise IMUs on board are designed for demanding stabilization applications.

 A summary of the key features, [assembly](../assembly/quick_start_durandal.md), and [purchase](#purchase) links can be found below.